Unemployment Modernization (BEACON 2.0) for Employers and Third-Party Agents - Unemployment Insurance

 Tax Rates, Benefit Charging, Payments, and Protests

 The preference would be to receive payment electronically.
 However, payments can also be made by check and a P.O.
-Box has been established for reimbursable payments.
+Box has been established for reimbursable payments:

-Benefit charges can be protested via the new system or by mail.
+Benefit charges can be protested in BEACON 2.0 or by mail.

-- Q: Are there expected to be any changes to the SIDES system after BEACON 2.0 launched?
+- Were there any changes to the SIDES system after BEACON 2.0 launched?